A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Results

 where TP stands for True Positives (chaotic trajectories that are classified as chaotic by $\Delta \mathcal{L}$), FP represents False Positives (regular trajectories that where classified as chaotic with $\Delta \mathcal{L}$) and FN stands for False Negatives (chaotic trajectories that where classified as regular by $\Delta \mathcal{L}$).
-The true nature of the trajectories was obtained using the Smaller Alignment Index (SALI) \cite{Skokos2004}, which is considered to be a ground truth chaos indicator.
-The reason behind using the F1-Score as the reference metric to validate our results is that it provides a robust and balanced assessment, harmonizing the accuracy of chaotic predictions (precision) and the ability to identify the actual chaotic trajectories (recall), which ensures that $\Delta \mathcal{L}$ is not only conservative in its chaotic labeling but also consistent in the detection of true chaos.
+The true nature of the trajectories was obtained using SALI \cite{Skokos2004}, which is considered to be a ground truth chaos indicator.
+The reason behind using the F1-Score combined with the accuracy to validate our results is that it provides a robust and balanced assessment, harmonizing the accuracy of chaotic predictions (precision) and the ability to identify the actual chaotic trajectories (recall), which ensures that $\Delta \mathcal{L}$ is not only conservative in its chaotic labeling but also consistent in the detection of true chaos.
 Furthermore, the F1-Score is particularly well-suited for working with imbalanced sets, which is highly relevant as the chaotic fraction of phase space might differ from the regular one.
 This makes the F1-Score more reliable and comprehensive than other metrics such as accuracy or precision, since it reflects the real effectiveness of $\Delta \mathcal{L}$ as a chaos indicator.
+However, if the number of chaotic initial conditions is very low, the F1-Score will have a value very close to zero even though the classification is being correctly done.
+To assess this issue, the accuracy is also employed as a metric.
+By combining the results given by both metrics, one can easily analyze the performance of $\Delta \mathcal{L}$.

-The results obtained for the F1-Score in the H\'enon-Heiles system are given for $\Delta \mathcal{L}$ and the other chaos indicators derived from Lagrangian Descriptors in Table \ref{tab:HH_F1} and for the Chirikov Standard Map in Table \ref{tab:SM_F1}.
-They show that the $\Delta \mathcal{L}$ indicator can perform as well as the other chaos indicators derived from Lagrangian Descriptors, or even better, in almost all the test cases we have considered for our analysis.
-It is specially relevant to look at the results for the H\'enon-Heiles system when $\mathcal{H} = 1/15$, as for it, the indicators $\mathcal{R}$ and $\mathcal{S}$ have a very poor performance while $\mathcal{D}$ and $\mathcal{C}$ where not even capable of identifying one single chaotic orbit.
-However, even in this case, the $\Delta \mathcal{L}$ indicator was able to perform at an excellent level by classifying all the considered trajectories correctly.
+The results obtained for the F1-Score in the H\'enon-Heiles system are given for $\Delta \mathcal{L}$ and the other chaos indicators derived from Lagrangian descriptors in Table \ref{tab:HH_F1} and for the accuracy in Table \ref{tab:HH_AC}; and for the Chirikov Standard Map in Table \ref{tab:SM_F1} and Table \ref{tab:SM_AC}, respectively.
+They show that the $\Delta \mathcal{L}$ indicator can perform as well as the other chaos indicators derived from Lagrangian descriptors, or even better, in almost all the test cases we have considered for our analysis.